$0 Yukon — After-Divorce Life-Admin Checklist

 Priority 3: Property and Pensions (Days 61–90)

 Transfer the property title.
-If you're keeping the matrimonial home, file a Transfer of Land Form at the Yukon Land Titles Office (204 Lambert Street, Whitehorse).
+If you're keeping the matrimonial home, file a Transfer of Land Form at the Yukon Land Titles Office (3rd Floor, Law Courts Building, 2134 Second Avenue, Whitehorse).
 You'll need a certified copy of the Divorce Order or Separation Agreement.
-The title can't transfer until the existing mortgage is discharged or refinanced.
+A title transfer does not release mortgage liability; the lender must provide a formal discharge or release of covenant, usually through refinance into one name.
 Fees are scaled to property value plus Assurance Fund fees.

 Divide pensions.
 For federal public service, CAF, or RCMP pensions, submit the appropriate PBDA forms to the Government of Canada Pension Centre.
 The maximum transfer is 50% of the value accumulated during cohabitation.
 For private pensions under PBSA, the transfer goes to a Locked-In Retirement Account (LIRA).
 CPP credits can be split by applying to Service Canada.